Make-School-Courses/ACE1000/README.md

 - Complete all 6 assigments and 10 blog posts.
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences
-- Late Assignments must be agreed between you and I in via Slack/email **3 days** before the due date.
+- Late Assignments must be agreed between you and I in via Slack/email **3 days** before the due date

 ## Make School Course Policies